-Using MC/ServiceGuard Commands to Add Nodes to the Configuration While the Cluster is Running cluster configuration in a temporary file:
+Using MC/ServiceGuard Commands to Add Nodes to the Configuration While the Cluster is Running

 Use the following procedure to add a node with HP-UX commands.
 For this example, nodes ftsys8 and ftsys9 are already configured in a running cluster named cluster1, and you are adding node ftsys10.